Controlling openMSX from External Applications

 <openmsx-output>

-On non Windows systems you can easily try it out by just starting openMSX via the stdio method, like explained above.
+On non-Windows systems you can easily try it out by just starting openMSX via the stdio method, as explained above.
 You give XML commands via the keyboard in the terminal and openMSX will print its responses on the terminal as well.

 This first output is the opening tag (<openmsx-output>).
 All messages that are normally printed on stdout in the terminal from which you start openMSX are in a <log> tag.
 The level can be "info" or "warning" and the message is in the text node itself.